leonolivenbaum/pdsnd_github/README.md

 Data Analysis Bikesharing

 ### Description
-This project is an analysis of bikeshare data of the cities Chicago, Washington and New York
+This project is an analysis of bikeshare data of the cities Chicago, Washington and New York.
+It consists of descriptive analysis, as well as multiple filtering options.

 ### Files used
 Data files: chicago.csv, washington.csv, new_york_city.csv